Carrol “Ky” Ebright

 Mark Zembsch, a 1982 graduate of Cal, took his turn at the helm of program in 1992 after two years of coaching Cal freshmen squads.
 The Bears showed improvement, winning the ’92 traditional cup race over Washington in both the varsity and junior varsity events.
 In 1995, after three years of rebuilding, the Bears had their best season in nine years, ending in a sixth-place finish at the national championships.

-Since 2009, Mike Teti has served as Head Coach for the Bears.
-After coaching the US National Team for twelve years, highlighted by an Olympic gold medal, he has continued to coach winning crews at Cal capturing eight PAC-12 titles, five IRA gold medals, and wins at Henley Royal Regatta in the Ladies’ Plate, Visitors’ Challenge Cup and Temple Challenge Cup.
-Coach Teti enters his tenth season with the Bears following an undefeated 2017 regular season.
+Mike Teti served as Head Coach for the Bears for 10 years between 2009 and 2018.
+After coaching the US National Team for twelve years, highlighted by an Olympic gold medal, he continued to coach winning crews at Cal capturing eight PAC-12 titles, five IRA gold medals, and wins at Henley Royal Regatta in the Ladies’ Plate, Visitors’ Challenge Cup and Temple Challenge Cup.
+After the 2018 season, Coach Teti returned to his position as the US Men’s eight coach.